Many families commonly aim to pass down wealth from generation to generation.

 An estate plan can help preserve wealth and minimize the impact of taxes and other expenses on the estate.

-Â It is essential to consult with a financial advisor or attorney to ensure that the estate plan is tailored to meet the individualâ€™s specific needs and goals.
+Â It is essential to consult with a financial advisor or attorney to ensure the estate plan is tailored to meet the individualâ€™s specific needs and goals.

 Taking advantage of tax benefits can help preserve and grow wealth over time.